Room Rates (1 November 2018 to 31 October 2019)

 The Hotel may lose electrical power from Eskom, the national electrical supplier, due to thunderstorms or scheduled ‘load shedding’.
 A candle and matches are in your cupboard and your room has an emergency lamp in a power socket.
 This lamp can be selected to work as a night light if required by moving the small switch on the side.

-In line with current legislation smoking is not permitted in the public rooms or in the bedrooms of the hotel.
+In line with current legislation smoking is not permitted in the public rooms or in any of the bedrooms of the hotel.
 On each outside deck there are sand-filled pots for extinguishing cigarette ends.

 In the event of fire please leave the buildings as quickly as possible and assemble on the car park by your vehicle.